Travel to Malta in November

 Malta by Bus

-Bus tickets, in the winter months, when we visited, were €1.50 and valid for two hours.
+When we visited in the winter months, bus tickets were €1.50 and valid for two hours.
 The summer rate is €2.00.
 You can also purchase a book of ten tickets, single-day passes, or multi-day passes.
-We might have saved a Euro or two had we bought a book of tickets but we preferred the flexibility of pay as you go.
+We might have saved a Euro or two had we bought a book of tickets, but we preferred the flexibility of pay-as-you-go.

 Waiting for the bus to take us from Dingli Cliffs to the Blue Grotto.
 Valletta can be seen in the distance.